 You can add a custom domain to your site in three ways:

 Add multiple domains using one method, or all three.
+There’s no official limit for the number domains you can add to your site.

 If you already own a third-party domain, we recommend transferring it to Squarespace, rather than connecting it.
 This lets you manage all aspects of your site in one place.